Reading time: 16 min.

 Wavelengths used in red light therapy for hair growth

-Red light therapy for hair growth mechanism of action [6]
+Studies on red light therapy for hair

 How does red light therapy for hair work?